-Boulogne was a virtuoso violinist, director of Paris’s finest orchestra and prolific composer.
-He was also among the earliest French composers of string quartets, symphonies concertantes and quartets concertantes.
+Boulogne was a virtuoso violinist, director of Paris’s finest orchestra, and prolific composer.
+He was among the earliest French composers of string quartets, symphonies concertantes, and quartets concertantes.
 And yet he was humiliated when he was proposed as music director of the Opera in 1776.
 Many protested, even though he was talented and the King’s favorite to earn the position.
-A petition was made and sent to the queen declaring that “their honor and their delicate conscience could never allow them to submit to the orders of a mulatto.”
-The position was relatively left vacant (as no one possessed the merits to fulfill the requirements to be the director), rather than allow Boulogne to occupy the position.
+A petition was sent to the queen declaring that “their honor and their delicate conscience could never allow them to submit to the orders of a mulatto.”
+The position was relatively left vacant (as no one possessed the merits to fulfill the requirements to be the director) rather than allow Boulogne to occupy the position.

-Joseph Boulogne was unduly assigned a nickname in the modern-day circles of the classical musical universe, “Le Mozart Noir” which is more of a derision that a tribute.
-One might ponder why a musical genius would be given “The Black Mozart” as a nickname, why not the just called him the great Boulogne.
-The nickname is used to imply that Mozart’s music is superior to Boulogne.
-And to evoke the sense that Mozart’s work came before that of Boulogne and the latter was influenced by it, when indeed it was the other way around.
-The arts have invariably played a significant role in the history and culture of all societies and symbolism matters.
-Therefore, the nickname was no mistake nor was it a sincere attempt at honoring him.
-After all there is a reason that one might have never heard about him when studying classical music.
+Joseph Boulogne was unduly assigned a nickname in the modern-day circles of the classical musical universe, “Le Mozart Noir,” which is more of a derision than a tribute.
+One might ponder why a musical genius would be given “The Black Mozart” as a nickname; why not call him the great Boulogne?
+The nickname is used to imply that Mozart’s music is superior to Boulogne’s.
+And to evoke the sense that Mozart’s work came before that of Boulogne, and the latter was influenced by it when it was the other way around.
+The arts have invariably played a significant role in the history and culture of all societies, and symbolism matters.
+Therefore, the nickname was no mistake nor a sincere attempt at honoring him.
+After all, there is a reason that one might have never heard about him when studying classical music.

-There should be more direct efforts to teach more about all people of color who have accomplish greatness in this world.
-Only just through the gaining of knowledge of our rich culture and history as people of color, can we be able to share the wisdom of our talented artists, writers, scientists, athletes, and many more to the future generations.
-The story of Joseph Boulogne also known as Chevalier de Saint-George is not only a significant part of African world history, it also as an inspiration for aspiring artists of color all over the globe, one that we should share and not allow others to erase.
+There should be more concerted efforts to teach more about all people of color who have accomplished greatness in this world.
+Only through gaining knowledge of our diverse cultural and historical backgrounds can we pass on the wisdom of our talented artists, writers, scientists, athletes, and more to future generations.
+The story of Joseph Boulogne, also known as Chevalier de Saint-George, is a significant part of African world history and an inspiration for aspiring artists of color all over the globe, one that we should share and not allow others to erase.

 Edwin Rosario Mazara is the producer of the YouTube talk show La Sala Talks.
 He is also founder of the digital magazine Spanglish Voces.
 Ama las miles de historias de los desconocidos, “los de abajo” de esta tierra.
 He loves reading, la música, nature y un buen trago.